 For the past 3 World Jamborees, applications for IST have all been accepted.
 This should be the case for this Jamboree as well, providing all criteria are met.

 As a member of the IST you could be allocated to any role that contributes to the delivery of the event.
 However, we are pleased to tell you that the task of cleaning and maintaining the washroom facilities will be contracted out to a third party.
 You do have a chance to indicate your skills and preferences when applying, and the Jamboree committee will make every effort to match you to one of your selections, but no specific role is guaranteed.
 If you have any certification in the area you are requesting, please indicate that on your application.

-Additional information about the IST program will be released in the Fall, but is not available at this time.
+Additional information about the IST program will be released soon.
 We do know that ISTs will be needed to assist in running the water activities (Kayaking, Paddleboard, Water Reality), Ziplines, Rock Climbing, BMX & Mountain Biking, Scuba, Archery, Shooting Range, Skateboard Park, Treetop Course, Subcamp operation, Canada House, our Food House and more.

 ISTs will camp in Subcamp E (Echo).
 The fee for IST members includes accommodations in wall tents with cots (2 or 4 per tent) in a campsite with permanent shower houses and latrines.
 In addition, the fee includes ALL staff meals in the staff dining hall and transportation to/from the Summit Bechtel Reserve and jamboree entry/exit point.
 ISTs will be taken by bus to within a 30-minute walk of their assignment every day, so be prepared for up to a 30-minute walk at the beginning and end of your day.

 There will be a specific program in place just for ISTs at WJ19 – there is a whole team working on making this an amazing experience for EVERYONE at the Jamboree.